Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 They may own decisions such as:

 - Platform roadmap
-- Supported capabilities
+- Supported capabilities and service levels
-- Service levels
 - Standard deployment patterns
 - Upgrade strategy
-- Self-service interfaces
+- Self-service interfaces and guardrails
-- Platform guardrails

 Delivery teams should decide how to use the platform within those boundaries.